Wilfred Southall Sustainability Awards

 Awards of £1,000 per category will be given in two instalments: £800 will be paid to the student following an award ceremony at the MA Degree show in September and the balance of £200, when the student has made a presentation on the development of their project to the School of Art, Film and Media and Bath School of Design.

-The inaugral winners of the Wilfred Southall Sustainability Awards are Alic Parkes and Victoria Norcross.
+The winners of the Wilfred Southall Sustainability Awards for 2025 are Lindsay Woodman, Philip Ringland and Charley Fenton-Moore.

 MA Design and MA Fine Art at Bath Spa University